sebastien/sugar2/README.md

 ==========================

-Sugar is a *transpiler* that targets JavaScript and Python, it is intended to be a syntax sugar overlay on top of the target language/platform, and as such does not provide a cross-platform abstraction layer.
+Sugar is a *transpiler* that targets JavaScript and Python, it is intended to be a *syntax sugar overlay* on top of the target language/platform, and as such does not provide a cross-platform abstraction layer.

-The language itself is designed to help developers focus on software architecture, to minimize discrepencies in code presentation and ease the development of software engineering tools.
-In essence, Sugar is meant to provide a consistent, tool and human-friendly syntax that minimize errors and maximizes expressivity.
+The language is designed with the following priorities in mind:

+- Favor decomposition and reuse using OOP constructs
+- Encourage functional-style programming for data processing
+- Minimize discrepancies in code presentation between developers
+- Provide a foundation for building software/code engineering tools
+- Remove superflous syntax

 Here's an example of Sugar code: